Pavan-G149/Receiver-Digital-beamforming-using-USRP-interfaced-with-MATLAB/README.md

 **Initial Setup**
 1) Connect the USRP's in [MIMO configuration](MIMO.png)  as shown in picture.
+2) Configure the USRP's in Matlab
+    Matlab --> Add-Ons --> Manage Add-Ons --> Communications Toolbox Support Package for USRP Radio click setup (click the settings it will show Setup)

 # Demo
 Add a video or animated gif/picture to showcase the code in operation.